MightyMoud/sidekick/README.md

 - IP Address of your VPS
 - An email address to use for setting up SSL certs

-After that Sidekick will setup many things on your VPS - Usually takes around 2 mins
+After that Sidekick will setup many things on your VPS - Usually takes around 2 mins.
+If you run this command once more and enter a different IP Address, Sidekick will warn you that you are overriding the current config with a prompt.

 You can use flags instead.
 Read more [in the docs](https://www.sidekickdeploy.com/docs/command/init/).